-Pumpkin Spice Latte Overnight Oats is an easy way to get your PSL fix in a satisfying and healthy breakfast you can make ahead!
-Pumpkin overnight oats with a caffeine kick from real coffee plus pumpkin pie spice are the ultimate fall oatmeal recipe for Starbucks lovers.
-You’ll love to start your day with one of the best gluten-free pumpkin recipes!
+These aren’t your basic pumpkin overnight oats.
+They are Pumpkin Spice Latte Overnight Oats!
+It’s an easy way to get your PSL fix in a satisfying and healthy breakfast you can make ahead!
+Packed with pumpkin, whole grain oats, and a caffeine kick from real coffee plus the perfect amount of pumpkin pie spice, it’s one of my best gluten-free pumpkin recipes!

-Pumpkin Overnight Oats that Taste Like a PSL
+Pumpkin Overnight Oats – Tastes Like a Pumpkin Spice Latte

 What is in a Pumpkin Spice Latte?